Cecilapp/Cecil/docs/7-Extend.md

 You can post process page output.

-Just add your Post Processor PHP class name to the `output.postprocessors` list, and create a new class in the `Cecil\Renderer\PostProcessor` namespace.
+Just create a new PHP class in the `Cecil\Renderer\PostProcessor` namespace and add the class name to the `output.postprocessors list.

 **Example:**